NLnetLabs/rpki-doc/source/krill/ui.rst

 Before you can configure a parent CA, you first need to set up a repository so that your parent knows where your certificate will be published.

-In case you are using a third party repository copy the publisher request XML and supply it to your publication server provider.
+If you are using a third party repository, copy the publisher request XML and supply it to your publication server provider.

 .. figure:: img/krill-ui-publisher-request.png